bmscottsugar/class-project-3rd-try/README.md

 Class project for Code KY/Louisville Class: My goal is to compare population sizes of various countries with their related rate of autism, per capita, respectively.
 From kaggle.com , I was able to locate a study that lists the countries, in order that have the highest prevalence of autism, per 10K people.
 By combing this data with a file I created using the population (using worldbankdata.com) of the countries listed in the first study, I am able to compare the two sets of data.
 I theorize that the larger the population, the higher the rate of autism (per 10K) will be.
 Possible causes may include such things as over population, pollution, etc..
 If the graph and data show an increased prevalence of autism correlates with larger population,  I would suggest future studies to determine the potential cauases of the increased rate of autism in countries with larger populations, ie) over population, increased pollution, higher vaccination rates, genetically modified food/organisms, etc..

-File to be downloaded from github.com to be viewed in Jupyter notebook: Autism Prevalence & Population 2020 combined CSV _4 - Autism by Country 2022.csv, will be included when you clone the repository (see below).
-If you decide to view the two individual CSV files that were combined to make this file, they are available for download in the repository on github.com but is not necessary to run the program for this project.
+File to be downloaded from github.com to be viewed in Jupyter notebook: https://github.com/bmscottsugar/class-project-3rd-try/commit/e00942e628fe09a7f42c5c9b65a645316a5467d0

 Relevant packages that need to be installed to run the project: